 As with Dr. Prescott’s previous lectures, proceeds from this course go to benefit the SFEMS Music Discovery Workshop and Youth Collegium, a week-long summer day camp that introduces children to early music and social history through music instruction and theater projects.

 You may register for all five days or individually by day.
 Musical experience or ability to read music are not necessary.
 Come listen, learn, and join in the adventure!
 Tuition is $30 per lecture ($25 for SFEMS members) or $125 for the full, five-week course ($110 for SFEMS members).
-For further information about this course, to register, or for information about an “Early Bird” registration discount, contact Suzanne Siebert at To register in advance and reserve a seat, send an email before February 9th to firstname.lastname@example.org and indicate whether you are reserving for the full course, or indicate the particular days you plan to attend, and also note if you are a SFEMS member.
+For further information about this course or to register in advance and reserve a seat, send an email before February 9th to firstname.lastname@example.org and indicate whether you are reserving for the full course, or indicate the particular days you plan to attend, and also note if you are a SFEMS member.
 You can download a registration form here.

 John Prescott is an affiliate of the San Francisco Early Music Society.